DavidJenei94/warpaint-motivation/README.md

 - You can change the currently displayed motivational quote manually by changing any of the settings.
 - If Next Sunrise/Sunset data field shows '--' or the Sunrise/Sunset databar is empty, start any activities until you are located (GPS turns to green).
 Now the Sunrise/Sunset data will be updated in maximum of 30 minutes on the watch face.
 - If other data field shows '--', check the device support sheet mentioned before.
 If it should be available please contact me because I might made a mistake in the sheet.
 - Seconds normally hide after entering low power mode (usually after 10 seconds).
-You can enable to always show the seconds on some devices (it can consume the battery more).
+You can enable to always show the seconds on some devices (it can drain the battery faster).
 The available devices for this option are in the device support sheet in the 'Update seconds in low power mode' column.
+- In 'Device Indicators' data field the notifications and alarms icons are shown when there is at least 1 in that category.
 - To uninstall Warpaint Motivation, first you need to change to any other watchface then you can proceed.
 - Warpaint Motivation does not collect and forward any data.